J&J Hunt submerged archaeological site: PaleoAucilla Prehistory Project

 The PaleoAucilla Prehistory Project (PAPP) was part of Florida State University's Program in Underwater Archaeology which at the time of this project was directed by Dr. Michael K. Faught.
 The main initiative of PAPP was to "search for and examine prehistoric archaeological sites on the continental shelf of Northwestern Florida".
 Since the J&J Hunt site's discovery in 1989, research has been carried out in six field seasons – 1992, 1998, 1999, 2000, 2001, and 2002.

 Sea-level rise

 During the Late Glacial Maximum (ca. 18,000 years ago) the continental shelf around the Gulf Coast of Florida was exposed for at least 185 km from the present-day mouth of the Aucilla River.
 At this time and for the next 7,000 years the sea-level was around 90 m lower than today's present level.
 Then around 14,000 B.P. until approximately 11,000 B.P., at the onset of the Younger Dryas, massive melting of the ice sheets resulted in sea level rise and transgression of the continental shelf to about 140 km from the mouth of the Aucilla River.
 A second glacial melting began after 10,000 B.P. and lasted until about 7,000 B.P. when sea levels became relatively constant.
-It is important to note that as sea levels rose it forced people settled along the coast to move further and further inland.
+As sea levels rose it forced people settled along the coast to move further and further inland.